jgraham0325/land-register-api-docs/docs/api-documentation/V0.2/index.md

 {: .govuk-heading-l #sequencing}

-As detailed in the Technical Overview section, the reporting API drives a large amount of data retrieval functionality whilst the street manager API drives a lot of key user workflows e.g. submit permit, assess permit, etc. These two APIs together form much of the common sequences a user is likely to perform.
+As detailed in the Technical Overview section, the reporting API drives a large amount of data retrieval functionality whilst the Street Manager API drives a lot of key user workflows e.g. submit permit, assess permit, etc. These two APIs together form much of the common sequences a user is likely to perform.